 |Points Scored (Kicker)||Al De Greco||1,060|

-Tips for Betting on Tennessee Titans in 2019
+Tips for Betting on Tennessee Titans

 To put it bluntly, the Tennessee Titans don’t generate a lot of buzz.
 They’re rarely featured on primetime, have only made one playoff appearance this decade, and are seriously short on star players.